Introduction

 If you omit the identity file (read the next paragraph) OR a provided identity file does not exist, then the default is to use ssh-agent.

-ssh identity file (private key)
+Custom ssh identity file (private key)

 However, if you use a different file, you can pass a custom ssh identity with via -i | --identity like -i ~/.ssh/id_rsa_other as argument.